zwohansel/kaufhansel/README.md

 1. Load the gradle project in `backend/` in the IDE of your choice and make sure it compiles.
 2. Download and install the comunity version of [MongoDB](https://docs.mongodb.com/manual/administration/install-community/).
-3. Open a bash and `cd` into the backend folder.
+3. Open a bash and `cd` into the `backend/` folder.
 4. Execute `init_dev_database.sh` to create and initialize the local development database with a test user.
-5. Execute `run_dev_database.sh` to start the database (do this everytime before you start the backend server for local development).
+5. Execute `run_dev_database.sh` to start the database.
 6. Download and start [Inbucket](https://www.inbucket.org/) and open `http://localhost:9000/monitor` to receive mails sent from the backend.
 7. Start the backend with the `localhost` profile.

-Always start the mongo database and the mail server before starting the backend application.
+> Always start the mongo database and the mail server before starting the backend application.

 #### Build and the frontend application